 Analyzing the history of Black protests in the US and Canada using machine learning methods.
 Read our papers on Sociological Science and Mobilization to learn more.

 Creating natural language processing tools, and using qualitative methods to analyze the impacts of social media platforms on neglected countries and languages (more soon).
+Read Dylan's op-ed in Tech Policy Press and his guide to social media data collection for researchers.

 We build frameworks for non-exploitative community rooted research practice, including our projects below.